Q. What is IELTS?

 Q. Which organisations, apart from universities, accept IELTS?

 A. Apart from universities, IELTS is accepted by immigration departments, government agencies, professional bodies and multinational companies.
-Whenever you need to prove your proficiency in English, you can use IELTS result.
+Whenever you need to prove your proficiency in English, you can use IELTS a valid result.

-Q. What is the structure and timing of the IELTS GT Test?
+Q. What are the structures and durations of the IELTS GT Test?